schipiga/cases_design/readme.rst

 **Critical:**

 #.
-Page should looks fine and all active UI elements should be clickable in popular browser.
+Page should looks fine and all active UI elements should be clickable in popular browsers.
 (List of top browsers: http://www.w3schools.com/browsers/.
-Special attention should be paid to IE. It is not functional testcase but very critical).
+Special attention should be paid to IE. It is not functional testcase but is very critical).
 #.
 Clicking to movie title link leads to movie details page.
 #.
 Clicking to movie star "your rating" leads to login page.
 #.
 Clicking to movie button "add to watchlist" leads to login page.